aliebald/newton-runner/README.md

 -   **src/levels**: contains all levels

--   **src/levels/exampleLevel**: contains all quests for _exampleLevel_
+-   **src/levels/exampleLevels**: contains all quests for the _exampleLevels_ level

-    -   May contain react components, css, js or ts files that are only used by this level

--   **src/levels/exampleLevel/questX**: contains at least the quest component (currently named _quest.tsx_)
-    -   May contain react components, css, js or ts files that are only used by this quest
+    -   Each quest has one .ts file, exporting a QuestConfig constant (see Quest component).

 <br>

 # Naming conventions

-TODO: This is just a small suggestion

--   React Components: _UpperCamelCase_
+-   React Components, Types & Interfaces: _UpperCamelCase_
--   Rest: _lowerCamelCase_
+-   Everything else: _lowerCamelCase_